mpuig/CarND-Extended-Kalman-Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 ---
+## Overview

+Implementation of a an Extended Kalman Filter in C++, loading data from sample files with information from Radar and Lidar sensors.

 ## Dependencies